 - There are self-care steps you can take to help you manage this condition, such as reducing stress, getting support, taking care not to over-exercise, improving your sleep and making sure your diet is balanced with plenty of good nutrients.

-The cause of CFS is not yet fully understood, but it is likely that a number of factors contribute to its development.
+The cause of CFS is not yet fully understood, but it is likely that several factors contribute to its development.
+There are changes in the immune system and body chemistry.

 CFS is usually triggered by a viral infection, such as glandular fever or influenza, but any infection may be the trigger.
-It is likely that there is a genetic vulnerability to this happening.
+It is likely that the potential for getting CFS is genetic and runs in families.
+Some people experience ongoing effects of COVID-19 infection, known as long COVID, which are very similar to the symptoms of chronic fatigue syndrome.

 - emotional or physical distress